Pickering Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to any lease with more than 35 years left, the property will be equivalent in value to a freehold for many years ahead.
+It is conventional wisdom that a residential leasehold with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 35 years unexpired, the residence will be worth the same as a freehold for many years ahead.

 Lender Requirement